Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The Cauchy-Riemann Section: Results

-The proof of Proposition \ref{sc-smooth&reg} is postponed to Section \ref{sec5.2}.
+The proof of Proposition \ref{SC-SMOOTHREG} is postponed to Section \ref{sec5.2}.

-As recalled in Section \ref{sectionpolyfred}, in order to verify the (polyfold-)Fredholm property of the section $\ov{\partial}_J$ it remains to show that for every smooth point the germ of $\ov{\partial}_J$ around this point admits a filled version which is conjugated to a $\ssc^0$-contraction germ.
+As recalled in Section \ref{sectionpolyfred}, in order to verify the (polyfold-)Fredholm property of the section $\ov{\partial}_J$ it remains to show that for every smooth point, the germ of $\ov{\partial}_J$ around this point admits a filled version, which after correction by a suitable sc$^+$-section is conjugated to a basic germ.